TomCarr/angiosperm_age_estimates/README.md

-# AGE ESTIMATES FOR FLOWERING PLANTS DEPEND ON UNJUSTIFIABLE ASSUMPTIONS
+# Age estimates for flowering plants depend on unjustifiable assumptions

-## Analyses performed to support this study
+Analyses performed to support this study